alexanderzimmermann/HookFramework/Docs/languages/en/help/svn.listener.info.rst

 (user, message) or the items of a commit.

-Therefore listeners are distinguished between a commit info listener (ListenerInfoAbstract) and commit object listener (ListenerObjectAbstract).
+Therefore listeners are distinguished between a commit info listener (InfoAbstract) and commit object listener (ObjectAbstract).